talkjs/tutorials/how-to-migrate-from-sendbird-to-talkjs/how-to-migrate-from-sendbird-to-talkjs.md

   <img class="kg-image" src="<URL>" alt="Example group channel with 3 members, on the subject of migrating to TalkJS"/>
 </figure>

-Sendbird have three main types of entity that you must import to TalkJS: users, channels and messages.
+Sendbird has three main types of entity that you must import to TalkJS: users, channels and messages.
 Users and messages are similar to the TalkJS concepts, while Sendbird's channels are similar to TalkJS conversations:

 | Sendbird | TalkJS                                                                     |
 | -------- | -------------------------------------------------------------------------- |